Riblja Čorba: Mid 1980s: The crisis and decline in popularity, lineup change and comeback

 Riblja Čorba's new guitarists became Vidoja "Džindžer" Božinović, formerly of Pop Mašina, Dah, Opus and Rok Mašina, and Zoran Dašić, formerly of Šamar.
 Soon after, Milatović returned from the army and rejoined Riblja Čorba, while Golubović moved to Bajagić's Bajaga i Instruktori.
 After only five rehearsals, Dašić had to leave the band due to family obligations.
-(Dašić would later form the starogradska muzika band Legende, and Đorđević would write lyrics for seven and music for two songs released on their debut album.)
+(He would later form the old town music band Legende, and Đorđević would write lyrics for seven and music for two songs released on their debut album.)
 He was replaced by Nikola Čuturilo.
-Before he joined Riblja Čorba, Čuturilo was a member of the bands Kredit (which would later evolve into Laki Pingvini), Bicikl, Zamba, Siluete, and, for only couple of months, Električni Orgazam.
-The band spent the autumn of 1984 performing mostly in clubs, firming their sound and practicing for the recording of the new album.
-On the last evening of Belgrade Summer Festival, on September 20, 1984, the band performed in Belgrade Youth Center, the concert being announced as a performance of the band called Debeli Bogoljub i Ljuti Tezgaroši (Fat Bogoljub and Old Moonlighters).
+Prior to joining Riblja Čorba, Čuturilo was a member of the bands Kredit (which would later evolve into Laki Pingvini), Bicikl, Zamba, Siluete, and, for only couple of months, Električni Orgazam.
+Riblja Čorba spent the autumn of 1984 performing mostly in clubs, firming their sound and practicing for the recording of the new album.
+On 20 September 1984, the last evening of the 1984 Belgrade Summer Festival, the band performed in Belgrade Youth Center, the concert being announced as a performance of the band called Debeli Bogoljub i Ljuti Tezgaroši (Fat Bogoljub and Old Moonlighters).
 At this time, Đorđević made a guest appearance on the 1984 self-titled album by Bijelo Dugme, Riblja Čorba's main competitors at the time. Đorđević appeared on the song "Pediculis Pubis" (misspelling of "Pediculosis pubis"), having co-written it with Bijelo Dugme leader Goran Bregović and singing it with Bregović and Mladen Vojičić "Tifa".
-This guest appearance helped Riblja Čorba's shattered status.
+This guest appearance helped Riblja Čorba's shaken status.
 In the winter, the band entered the studio to record their next album.